 As development counsel for Schultz & Williams, Brett’s clients have included Pennsylvania Humanities Council (Philadelphia), Burlington County Historical Society (NJ), Grand View Health Foundation (Sellersville, PA) and Greenwood House (Ewing, NJ).
 She has also served as interim head of development for Peirce College (Philadelphia) and development counsel working with S&W’s integrated development, fundraising and marketing team on behalf of the Fairmount Water Works (Philadelphia).

 Brett graduated cum laude from Mount Holyoke College with a bachelor’s degree in international relations.
 She also has a law degree from Northwestern University Pritzker School of Law and a certificate in nonprofit administration from Fels Institute of Government, University of Pennsylvania.
-She lives with her husband in Medford, NJ, and Wolfeboro, NH, where she serves, respectively, as treasurer to the Medford Democrats and secretary of the landowners’ association.
+She lives in Medford, NJ, and Wolfeboro, NH, where she serves, respectively, as treasurer to the Medford Democrats and secretary of the landowners’ association.